BraveEberron/BraveEberron.github.io/pages/items/mundane/weapons.md

 ## Melee
 ### Light Weapons
-Medium melee weapons can be wielded in a single hand and grant the wielder an asset to attack.
+Light melee weapons can be wielded in a single hand and grant the wielder an asset to attack.
 This leaves the other hand open to wield a second weapon, a shield, or magic item.

 Weapon|Cost|Special
 ---|---|---